MarcFaussurier/stepbystep/README.md

 - TODO : optional isomorphic rust components (thanks to php-ext-wasm)

-- TODO : No model, ORM or shit, instead we use plain PostgreSQL and its function (stored procedures) system.

-- TODO : Bundle system, share assets and controllers between your projects.
-Just reuse what you did / you want in your other projects.
 Write easily your own common tools & management area for all your projects.